Lenard-Balescu correction to mean-field theory: Fluctuations around thermal equilibrium

 that is, more explicitly, after some simplifications,

-Note that the Fokker-Planck operator in~\eqref{eq:FP} coincides with this full linearized Lenard-Balescu operator without loss term.
+Note that the Fokker-Planck operator in~\eqref{eq:FP} coincides with this full linearized Lenard--Balescu operator without loss term.
 Proceeding to a similar cumulant analysis as for Theorem~\ref{th:main}, we are led to the following.

 \begin{theor} Let the same assumptions hold as in Theorem~\ref{th:main} with $h^\circ:=M_\beta g^\circ$.
 Then, for $0<r<\frac1{18}$, the velocity distribution $h_N^1$ of a typical particle (cf.~\eqref{eq:def-hN1}) satisfies on the timescale $t\sim N^r$, in the above linearized regime,